 - Develop clinical and ethical guidelines for the practice of applied neuroscience

-The International Society for Neurofeedback & Research (ISNR) is a membership organization that comprises people from many countries and various professional disciplines doing neurotherapy, neurofeedback training, and neurofeedback research.
+The International Society for Neuroregulation & Research (previously International Society for Neurofeedback & Research), or ISNR, is a membership organization that comprises people from many countries and various professional disciplines doing neurotherapy, neurofeedback training, and neurofeedback research.
 ISNR supports education and excellence in the field of neurofeedback training and neurotherapy and seeks the validation and acceptance of this discipline by a broad spectrum of society.

 Both the society and its members gladly cooperate with other like-minded organizations and individuals.
 Today, neurofeedback, also called EEG biofeedback or EEG operant conditioning, is the most commonly used form of neuronal regulation.
 It is often used in conjunction with other forms of biofeedback as well as with other professional services that its practioners are additionally qualified and licensed to render such as, psychology, medicine, clinical social work, nursing, education, and counseling.
 Persons who fit within this framework are cordially invited to submit an application for membership.